o3o/bindbc-raylib3/README.md

 # bindbc-raylib3
 This project provides both static and dynamic bindings to the [raylib](https://www.raylib.com/) _a simple and easy-to-use library to enjoy videogames programming_.

-## Versioning
-bindbc-raylib3 is being [semantically versioned](http://semver.org).
-Roughly described, major version changes will always represent backwards incompatible changes, minor version changes will always represent new features and will be backwards compatible, and patch ('tiny') version changes will always be bug fixes.

 ## Compile raylib source code
 See [raylib wiki](https://github.com/raysan5/raylib/wiki) and